sapphirecat/fedora-pack/README.md

 Fedora) but it relies on absolutely nothing from the CPAN.
 And it’s proud of it.

+0.7.0 is mainly tested on Strawberry Perl 5.10.0-6 portable.

 ## Disk Space

-At least a gigabyte free is recommended.
+At least a gigabyte free is recommended for using `fedora2ova`.
 The process will create multiple disk images:

 * An uncompressed raw image from Fedora.
 * An uncompressed VDI image attached to the VM.